xiacijie/CMPUT379/Assignment2/mapreduce/readme.md

 1. Make sure you free the memory of the char* returned by function char *MR_GetNext(char *key, int partition_number) otherwise it will cause memory leak!

 Design of the intermediate data structure:
-    1. The data stucture contains a hash table (unordered_map in C++ STL) and a mutex lock.
+    1. The data stucture contains a hash table (unordered_map in C++ STL).
-    2. The key of the hash table is the partition number and the value is a list (vector in C++ STL) containing the data.
+    2. The key of the hash table is the partition number and the value is a list (list in C++ STL) containing the data. list in C++ is a doubly linked list.
+Insertion and removal take constant time.
+    3. Every partition holds its own mutex lock.
+NOT the whole data structure holds a lock!
-    3. The data is a struct with two fields - key and value.
+    4. The data is a struct with two fields - key and value.
-    4. The data structure has two operation methods.
+    5. The data structure has two operation methods.
 One is DataStructure_addData, which insert data into the hash table at the corresponding partition and maintain the keya in ascending order in the data list.
 The other is DataStructure_getData, which gets the data with certain key and remove it from the data list.
 If the key has is not in the list, NULL will be returned.
-Everytime those two methods manipulating the hash table, they should first acquire the mutex lock, then do the operation and release the lock when finished.
+Everytime those two methods manipulating the hash table, they should first acquire its mutex lock at the corresponding position, then do the operation and release the lock when finished.
-    5. The DataStructure_peekNext is returning the next key that is unprocessed.
+    6. The DataStructure_peekNext is returning the next key that is unprocessed.
 If the list is empty, NULL will be returned.

 Time Complexity of MR_Emit:
     O(n).
 Since the data list should be kept in ascending order, before new data is added to the list, it should first find the position to insert ( by traversing the list).